azaghal/gimmecert/docs/usage.rst

 - Issue a certificate associated with the generated private key using the leaf CA (the one deepest in hierachy).

-Rerunning the command will overwrite existing private key and certificate without warning.
+Rerunning the command will not overwrite existing data.

 Resulting private keys and certificates are stored within directory ``.gimmecert/client/``.
 Private key naming convention is